MicrosoftDocs/Hololens/hololens/app-deploy-provisioning-package.md

 4. Depending on if you have purchased your app or built your own LOB app, you will need to upload the license file or security certificate.

-    - For license file: Under **UniversalAppInstall** > **UserContextAppLience** and browse to the location of your license and upload it.
+    - For license file: navigate to **UniversalAppInstall** > **UserContextAppLience** and browse to the location of your license and upload it.
-    - For security file navigate to **Certificates** and select your certificate to install alongside your .appx bundle.
+    - For the security file, navigate to **Certificates** and select your certificate to install alongside your .appx bundle.

 Make sure to save your project to a secure location.
 Then **Export** it as a **Provisioning Package**.